malb/batzenca/readme.rst

 * BatzenCA uses `SQLAlchemy <http://www.sqlalchemy.org/>`_ to talk to a SQLite database which stores all metadata about keys such as users, releases, mailing lists, policies etc.

-* BatzenCA uses `Git <http://git-scm.com/>`_ to record the history of PGP keys and the SQLite database it stores to allow easy rollbacks.

 Alternatives
 ------------